languageLearn German Fast for Studienkolleg: Proven Strategies (2026)

 A very small number of private institutions offer programs partially in English, but these are the exception rather than the rule.
 Even at these institutions, you will eventually need to pass the Feststellungsprüfung in German.
 The Studienkolleg system is fundamentally designed to prepare you for German-language university study, so avoiding German entirely is not a viable strategy.

-Studienkollegs typically require you to upload a scan of your certificate during the online application.
+Studienkollegs require you to upload a scan of your certificate during the online application.
 The original must be presented during enrollment (Immatrikulation).
 Some institutions verify certificates directly with the issuing body.
 Forged certificates are taken very seriously and will result in immediate disqualification and potentially legal consequences.

 Aim for B2, even if the minimum says B1.
 Half of all public Studienkollegs officially require B2, and even at those accepting B1, the entrance exam tests at B2 level.